omar-mostafa-taha/Customer-Churn-EDA/README.md

-This is A streamlit app for Customer Churn EDA Project.
+This is a streamlit app for Customer Churn EDA Project.